Chapter 2 PMwG sampler and Signal Detection Theory

 Let’s begin by loading the PMwG package.

-Now we require the parameter vector pars we specified above and a priors object called priors.
-The priors object is a list that contains two components:
+we specified above and a priors object called priors

-• theta_mu_var a covariance matrix that is the prior for the variance of the group-level mean parameters.
+a covariance matrix that is the prior for the variance of the group-level mean parameters.
 In all examples we assume a diagonal matrix.

-The priors object in our example is initiated with zeros.
+object in our example is initiated with zeros.
 An important thing to note is that to facilitate Gibbs sampling from the multivariate normal distribution for the group parameters, the random effects must be estimated on the real line.
 In our SDT example, the parameters are free to vary along the real line so no transformation of the random effects is required.
 We expand on this point in more detail in later examples where parameters are bounded and require transformation.
 The prior on the covariance matrix is hard-coded as the marginally non-informative prior of Huang and Wand, as discussed in the PMwG paper.

 The next step is to load your log-likelihood function/script.

-Once you have set up your parameters, priors and written a log-likelihood function, the next step is to initialise the sampler object.
+Once you have set up your parameters, priors and written a log-likelihood function, the next step is to initialise the sampler

-The pmwgs function takes a set of arguments (listed below) and returns a list containing the required components for performing the particle metropolis within Gibbs steps.
+function takes a set of arguments (listed below) and returns a list containing the required components for performing the particle metropolis within Gibbs steps.

-• data =a data frame (e.g.wgnmks2008Fast) with a column for participants called subject
+) with a column for participants calledsubject

-• pars = the model parameters to be used (e.g.pars)
+the model parameters to be used (e.g.pars

-• prior = the priors to be used (e.g.priors)
+the priors to be used (e.g.priors

 2.3.1 Model start points

-You have the option to set model start points.
-We use 0 for the mean (mu) and a variance (sig2) of 0.01.
+) of 0.01.
 If you chose not to specify start points, the sampler will randomly sample points from the prior distribution.

-The start_points object contains two vectors:
+object contains two vectors:

-• sig2 vector containing the start points of the covariance matrix of covariance between model parameters.
+vector containing the start points of the covariance matrix of covariance between model parameters.

 2.3.2 Running the sampler